Sterling1111/CS497_Homework_1/README.md

 trying to add is greater than n or if it has added n numbers to the array.
 Time complexity is O(n) because it adds one operation per stack call and adds n numbers.
 Space complexity is O(n) for the same reason.

+# CS497 Homework 6

+## Find if Path Exists in Graph
+The algorithm uses the edges to construct a graph.
+Then it runs dfs on the graph starting from the source and if it ever finds the destination it returns true else false.
+The time complexity is O(v + E) for dfs.
+Space complexity is O(V + E) for the vector of vertices and the stack depth for dfs edge traversals.

+## Longest Cycle in a Graph
+The algorithm runs through the nodes according to the connections given and stops when it encounters a dead end(-1) or until it reaches a node whose source node is the same as the source node of the given node.
+Then it subtracts from the total distance the distance it took to get there the first time.
+If this is larger than the current result then it becomes the new result.
+This occurs until there are no more nodes to process.
+Time complexity is O(n) for the outer loop.
+There is an innter loop which processes nodes but once processed they can be skipped in the future so O(n).
+Space complexity is O(n) for the vector which contains source node and distance from source node.

+## Connecting Cities with minimum Cost
+The algorithm uses Kruskals MST algorithm implemented with union find.
+The time complexity is O(m log m) for sorting the edges.
+Kruskals runs as (m log n) so overall time complexity is O(m log m + m log n).
+Space complexity is O(n) for the parent vector.